dtnorth/terraform-image-processor/README.md

 # 📸 AWS Image Management Platform

-This project is a **full-stack image management platform** deployed on AWS.
+This demo project is a **full-stack image management platform** deployed on AWS.
 It allows users to **upload, manage, share, and access images globally** using **CloudFront CDN**.
 The entire infrastructure is automated with **Terraform**, while **GitHub Actions** ensures continuous deployment.
 The architecture is optimized for **cost-effectiveness**, utilizing AWS's free-tier offerings and minimizing unnecessary expenses.

 ---